|

 John (2) - A verse-by-verse study.
 The richness of this gospel provides broad doctrinal and inspirational backdrop.

-Acts (2) - A verse-by-verse study of one of the most difficult books in the New Testament.
+Acts (2) – A verse-by-verse study of the New Testament and the beginning of the Christian Church.
 A theological and historical approach.

 Galatians through Colossians (2) - A verse-by-verse examination of some of the meat of Pauline doctrine.